Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop - KESQ

 For his family, it is difficult to see a way forward without Wright, his aunt Naisha Wright told CNN’s Don Lemon.

-Many are looking for character flaws in her nephew to justify the fatal shooting, but she described him as a young man who loved his family and was loved by them, Wright said.
+Many are looking to fault her nephew to justify the fatal shooting, but she described him as a young man who loved his family and was loved by them, Wright said.
+Despite what some have assumed, his aunt emphasized Duante Wright came from a strong, loving home with parents who have been together for over two decades.

 She questioned how the perpetrators of the Atlanta spa shootings and the shooting at a grocery store in Colorado were apprehended alive, but officers used force on her nephew.